.NET debugging tools - comparison

-You probably wonder if a debugger can be a tool that helps testers?
-To answer this question we need to think about what tasks testers are responsible for.
+Do you probably wonder if a debugger can be a tool that helps testers?
+To answer this question, we need to think about what tasks testers are responsible for.
 Those are not only preparation of tests, but also creating detailed bug reports.
 There is an analogy in that - a debugger, not unlike the testers, is also responsible for providing the bug environment data.
 Therefore, why not use such a tool during the tests, to save time?

 There is another factor which should be taken into consideration when choosing a debugger in terms of supporting testers.
 Code coverage is an important measure of tests effectiveness, so if debugger contains tools that allow you to look into this - that’s a big plus.